 Recovery and Moving Forward

-There are several steps for a personal injury lawsuit that a victim can expect and are outlined below so you can get an idea of what to expect in your case.
+There are several steps involved in a personal injury lawsuit that a victim can expect, which are outlined below to give you an idea of what to expect in your case.
 Always consult with your attorney for each step of a personal injury lawsuit.

 Medical Treatment